 For example, if a cat is afraid of being picked up, you would want to figure out exactly what she's scared of.
 Is she more afraid of adults than children?
 More afraid of men than women?
 More afraid of a family member or someone she doesn’t know?

 Some common factors to consider include location, loudness, distance, speed of movement, length of time near the other animal or person, response of the other animal or person, and body postures of the animal or person who induces fear or aggression.

 Arrange these characteristics in order from least to most likely to produce a negative response

 A counter conditioning and desensitization program needs to begin by using combinations of stimuli that are least likely to cause a fearful reaction.
 In our cat example above, perhaps the cat is least afraid of being handled by a familiar adult female who approaches slowly and speaks softly to her, while she’s lying on the bed in the bedroom.
 She is most afraid of a nephew who runs up to her yelling while she’s in the kitchen.

 Begin with the easiest combination of characteristics of the situation, and gradually work up to the most difficult.
-If we find that this cat will be less afraid of a male child approaching slowly than an adult female approaching fast, then we know speed of approach is more critical than type of person.
-Thus, the working order on these two characteristics, from easiest to hardest, would be:
+If a cat will be less afraid of a male child approaching slowly than an adult female approaching fast, then we know speed of approach is more critical than type of person.
+Don’t make all dimensions more intense at the same time.

-You may need to supplement the behavior modification program with other approaches, such as avoiding situations that provoke the problem, using a headcollar like the Gentle Leader collar, or treating your pet with anti-anxiety medication.
+You may need to supplement the behavior modification program with other approaches, such as avoiding situations that provoke the problem, using a headcollar like the Gentle Leader collar or treating your pet with anti-anxiety medication.
 Your veterinarian or an animal behaviorist can give you more information on these options.